mathew-j-davis/boxesandarrows/ai/ai_readme_clear_yaml_C.md

 At the start of each iteration (where we handle a key-value pair), check if the value is a `!clear` object:

  if (this.hasTag(value, 'clear')) {
-   // Mark clearChildren = true
+   // Mark clear = true
    // Extract the actual underlying value from value.value }

 Then proceed as usual with the underlying value once we’ve captured whether this property should clear its children.
-Pass a new parameter (clearChildren = true/false) to the existing methods that create DynamicProperty instances.
+Pass a new parameter (clear = true/false) to the existing methods that create DynamicProperty instances.

 --------------------------------------------------------------------------------

-## 3. Using `clearChildren` in DynamicProperty
+## 3. Using `clear` in DynamicProperty

-Once the property is identified as `!clear`, we set property.clearChildren = true in the `DynamicProperty` object.
+Once the property is identified as `!clear`, we set property.clear = true in the `DynamicProperty` object.
 This means:

 1. The existing data remains the same except for the new boolean flag.
-2. If the user merges these properties later, seeing clearChildren = true means we should remove any child properties in the final data structure.
+2. If the user merges these properties later, seeing clear = true means we should remove any child properties in the final data structure.

 --------------------------------------------------------------------------------